Fakhar-e-Alam

+Personal life

+Family background

+Fakhar-e-Alam was born on 19 January 1976 in Lahore, Pakistan.
+His maternal grandmother Akleem Akhtar, also known as General Rani, was a socialite close to dictator General Yahya Khan, who ruled Pakistan from 1969 to 1971, while his mother Aroosa Alam is a journalist.
+Akleem Akhtar ('The Rani General') garnered the reputation of being the "most powerful woman in Pakistan" due to her role as the "muse and mistress" of General Yahya Khan.

+In 2017, Sukhpal Singh Khaira, Leader of the Opposition in India's Punjab Legislative Assembly, alleged that Fakhar-e-Alam's mother Aroosa had affiliations with the ISI and served as a Pakistani spy.
+It was claimed that she resided at the official residence of India's Punjab Chief Minister Amarinder Singh.
+Additionally, she was colloquially referred to as the ‘First Lady of Punjab’ due to her relationship with the Amarinder Singh and was reported to have close ties with the Pakistani military establishment.

+Education

 In 2022, after doing an online course from the Harvard Business School, he earned an Alternative Investments certificate at the age of 46.

-Early life

-He was born on 19 January 1976 in Lahore and spent his early childhood in Lahore before moving to Islamabad.
-Due to his father's work in the Foreign Service of Pakistan, he travelled widely.
-He started schooling in Islamabad before going to school in the United States.
-After a few years of education and exposure in the United States, he returned to Islamabad to finish his schooling.
-He also attended Government College University, Lahore.
-Afterward, he moved to Karachi, and since 2004, he has been living in Dubai, United Arab Emirates (UAE), as an overseas Pakistani.

 Career

+Music

-Fakhar-e-Alam started his career as Pakistan's first rap artist with the music album RAP UP in 1996.
-The same year, he debuted as a presenter in Pakistan's first pop chart television show, Music Channel Charts.
-After the success of Music Channel Charts, he was offered the position of a presenter for Pepsi Top of the Pops.
+Fakhar-e-Alam started his career as Pakistan's first rap artist with the music album "RAP UP" in 1993.
+The same year, he debuted as a presenter in Pakistan's first pop chart television show, "Music Channel Charts".
+After the success of "Music Channel Charts", he was offered the position of a presenter for "Pepsi Top of the Pops".

-He met great success with his single "Bhangra Pao", a fusion of bhangra and rap music, in 1995.
+He met great success with his single "Bhangra Pao", a fusion of bhangra and rap music, in 1993.
 He received a gold disc for his debut album and is considered one of EMI Records' most successful artists.
 The single was also broadcast on MTV.

+Acting

+He has acted in movies such as Very Good Dunya Very Bad Log (1998) and in television serials such as Do Biwiyan Ek Bechara (2018).

+Production

 When he arrived in Karachi in 2004, Fakhar-e-Alam was offered a CEO position in an electronic media marketing company.
 He accepted the offer and stayed with the company for three months.
 He then launched his own production house called Industree Productions.

-For GEO Television, Fakhr-e-Alam hosted the show Bolain Kya Baat Hai (Tell Us What is the Matter?) telecast on Geo Super, where he interviewed various sports personalities and discussed cricket and other sports-related events.

-Fakhr-e-Alam started an entertainment show, The Big Show, on CNBC PAKISTAN on 17 December 2011.